 Immersion Performance

-Trying to explain Dead White Zombies is no easy task: the local avant-garde theater troupe isn’t just avant-garde; they’re wild.
+Trying to explain Dead White Zombies is no easy task: the local avant-garde theater troupe isn’t just avant-garde, they’re wild.
 They aren’t just a “theater” troupe — they exist in site-specific installations.
-And, well, they aren’t strictly about acting, either: they perform, they create, they move, they make music, and they challenge everything you think you know about the arts.
+And, well, they aren’t strictly about acting, either.
+They perform, they create, they move, they make music, and they challenge everything you think you know about the arts.

 —Dallas Observer